Azure/azure-powershell/src/RedisEnterpriseCache/docs/Az.RedisEnterpriseCache.md

 Imports a database file to target database.

 ### [New-AzRedisEnterpriseCache](New-AzRedisEnterpriseCache.md)
-Creates or updates an existing (overwrite/recreate, with potential downtime) cache cluster with 'default' database
+Creates or updates an existing (overwrite/recreate, with potential downtime) cache cluster and an associated database named 'default'

 ### [New-AzRedisEnterpriseCacheDatabaseKey](New-AzRedisEnterpriseCacheDatabaseKey.md)
 Regenerates the RedisEnterprise database's access keys.